mxriverlynn/backbone.modelbinding/readme.md

 At this point, only `<input>` fields are handled.
 Other form field types will come soon, though.

-### Input Bindings
+### Form Bindings

-Bi-directional binding between your form input and your model.
+Non-conventional, bi-directional binding between your form input and your model.

-Add a `inputBindings` document to you view, to specify the bindings you want to use.
+Add `formBindings` document to you view, to specify the bindings you want to use.
 The format is the same as the [Backbone view events](http://documentcloud.github.com/backbone/#View)

 ````
 SomeView = Backbone.View.extend({
-  inputBindings: {
+  formBindings: {
     "change #someInput": "a_field"
   }
 });